GWEP Coordinating Center

 What is the Geriatrics Workforce Enhancement Program?

 The GWEP’s purpose is to improve health outcomes for older adults by developing a healthcare workforce that maximizes patient and family engagement, and by integrating geriatrics and primary care.
-The goals of this program are: 1) to educate and train the primary care and geriatrics workforce to care for older adults in integrated geriatrics and primary care models, and 2) to partner with community based organizations (CBOs) to address gaps in healthcare for older adults, promote age-friendly health systems and dementia-friendly communities, and address the social determinants of health.
+The goals of this program are to: 1) educate and train the primary care and geriatrics workforce to care for older adults in integrated geriatrics and primary care models, and 2) partner with community-based organizations (CBOs) to address gaps in healthcare for older adults, promote Age-Friendly health systems and dementia-friendly communities, and address the social determinants of health.

 The 48 GWEP awardees are working towards: